enonic/enonic/xp/7.0/enonic-cli.md

 * As a user, I want to be able to manage my installations, homes and projects from a command-line interface

-## Link Project/Sandbox/EnonicXP
+## Link Project/Server/EnonicXP

-* Sandboxes contain an XP home and have a reference to a specific Enonic XP distribution
+* Server contain an XP home and have a reference to a specific Enonic XP distribution
-* Project (apps/libs) created with the CLI will have a reference to a sandbox
+* Project (apps/libs) created with the CLI will have a reference to a server
-* These references will be stored in a file '.enonic-cli' at the root of the Home/Sandbox
+* These references will be stored in a file '.enonic' at the root of the Project/Server

 ## Code
 * Enonic CLI code will be implemented in Go